scpcom/LicheeSG-Nano-Build/best-practice.md

 ## Hardware introduction

-The hardware is pretty powerful for an embedded device, much more than the usual ESP32 boards while still being a pretty small form factor.
+The hardware is pretty powerful for an embedded device, much more than the usual ESP32 boards while still maintaining a pretty small form factor.
 More details on the hardware can be found here:

 - https://wiki.sipeed.com/hardware/en/lichee/RV_Nano/1_intro.html